You can see our other Friday the 13th lists here. Now, it’s time for Jason X (2002), aka, the one in space:

 4. Lexa Doig & Lysa Ryder had to be released from Jason X by a certain date to start on Andromeda

-Doig and Ryder both had a ridiculous run of good fortune at the start of the century, landing their roles in Jason X and sci-fi TV series Andromeda at almost the exact same time, both projects being based out of Toronto, Canada.
+Doig and Ryder both had a ridiculous run of good fortune at the start of the century, landing their roles in Jason X and sci-fi TV series Andromeda at almost the exact same time, with both projects based out of Toronto, Canada.
 Oddly enough, it’s kind of like they flip-flopped roles between movie and show.
 Doig went from the plucky survivor of Jason X to the sexy avatar of the ship on Andromeda while Ryder went from the sexy, PVC-clad Stepford Wife-like android in Jason X to a plucky, Starbuck-like crewmember in Andromeda.

 The only way Jason X was allowed to use them was if the producers agreed to release the actresses from production by a certain date to free them up to begin work on Andromeda.
 As per this agreement, they couldn’t even afford to go over schedule by a single day with either actress.